finnito/Science/content/09scie/introduction-to-science/markdown/apparatus.md

 ## Drawing Diagrams

-In Science we prefer to use _diagrams_ instead of _drawings_ as they are much simpler and easier to understand.
+In Pūtaiao we prefer to use _diagrams_ instead of _drawings_ as they are much simpler and easier to understand.

 The images on the previous slide are drawings.
 We will simplify these into 1-dimensional drawings!